oliversou/oliversou.github.io/projects/project-2.md

   - Puzzle
   - Development
   - Hackathon
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: A 3d model of a 4x4 tic-tac-toe game.
 ---

 <img class="ui medium right floated rounded image" src="../images/cubic.jpg">

-Cubic also know as 4x4 tic-tac-toe is a game created on unity.
-Created for AT&T annual Hackathon
+Cubic also know as 4x4 tic-tac-toe is a game was created on unity for AT&T annual Hackathon.

 Still under progress...

-#Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>